Mike5357/DiscordSRV-LinkChannel/README.md

 # DiscordSRV-LinkChannel

-Allow linking via a Discord channel as opposed to solely via a Bot's DMs
+A DiscordSRV addon allowing linking via a Discord channel as opposed to solely via a Bot's DMs